Danielzeal/next-ecommerce-shop/README.md

 ### Project Status

-This project is still been improved on.
+This project is still been improve on.